Viol: Different versions

 The treble has a size similar to a viola but with a deeper body; the typical bass is about the size of a cello.
 The pardessus and the treble were held vertically in the lap.
 The English made smaller basses known as division viols, and the still-smaller Lyra viol.
 The viola bastarda was a similar type of viol used in Italy for a virtuosic style of viol repertoire and performance.
 German consort basses were larger than the French instruments designed for continuo.

 Those instruments were not all equally common.
 The typical Elizabethan consort of viols was composed of six instruments: two basses, two tenors and two trebles, or one bass, three tenors and two trebles (see Chest of viols).
 Thus the bass, tenor and treble were the central members of the family as far as music written specifically for viols is concerned.
-Besides consort playing the bass could also be used as a solo instrument (there were also smaller basses designed especially for a virtuosic solo role, see above division viol, lyra viol, viola bastarda).
-And the bass viol could also serve as a continuo bass.
-The pardessus was a French 18th-century instrument that was introduced to allow ladies to play mostly violin or flute music (Note: The violin and the flute were not considered appropriate for ladies; no longer, in the case of the violin, as in the 17th century, because of its popular origins and association with people who made a living playing music, but because the physical effort required to hold the violin a braccio or to play the flute were not considered lady-like) but eventually acquired its own repertoire.
+Besides consort playing, the bass could also be used as a solo instrument (there were also smaller basses designed especially for a virtuosic solo role, namely the division viol, lyra viol, and viola bastarda) or could serve as a continuo bass.
+The pardessus was a French 18th-century instrument that was introduced to allow ladies to play mostly violin or flute music (Note: The violin and the flute were not considered appropriate for ladies; no longer, in the case of the violin, as in the 17th century, because of its popular origins and association with people who made a living playing music, but because the physical effort required to hold the violin a braccio or to play the flute were not considered lady-like.) but eventually acquired its own repertoire.
 The alto was a relatively rare smaller version of the tenor.
 The violones were rarely part of the consort of viols but functioned as the bass or contrabass of all kinds of instrumental combinations.

 Tuning

-The standard tuning of most viols is in fourths, with a major third in the middle (like the standard Renaissance lute tuning), or in fourths, with a major third in between the 2nd and 3rd strings (like a modern guitar).
+The standard tuning of most viols is in fourths with a major third in the middle (like the standard Renaissance lute tuning), or in fourths with a major third in between the 2nd and 3rd strings (like a modern guitar).
 The following table shows the tunings that have been adopted at least somewhat widely during the 20th and 21st-century revival of the viols.
 (Lyra viol tunings are not included.)